Jojo Babie Flaunts Round Booty In A Thong Bodysuit On Instagram

 “Nah, you’re worth the risk,” noted another follower.

-And on July 22, Jojo turned up the heat with another sultry photo.
+On July 22, Jojo turned up the heat with another sultry photo.
 That time, she rocked a neon yellow mesh bodysuit and tugged it down with one hand to expose her chest.
 She censored herself with her left hand and stood in the corner of a room with the door swung open.
-She gazed into the distance with her lips slightly parted and popped her knee.
+She gazed into the distance with her lips slightly parted and hew knee popped.
 Moreover, her hair was brushed in front of her right shoulder.